gfannes/gubg.io/src/gubg/parse/naft/spec.md

 ## White space

 White space characters (space, tab, newline and carriage return) are ignored when placed in-between _tags_ and _attributes_.
-Other characters that cannot be interpreted as part of the tree format are ignored, but can be used to close the attribute list.
+Other characters that cannot be interpreted as part of the naft format are ignored, but can be used to close the attribute list.

 * `[tag]`: parser cannot know if attributes will be present yes or no, and cannot signal this yet
 * `[tag].`: parser knows no attributes will be given, and can signal this.
 The `.` is not signalled.